FAQ’s

 WHAT TRAINING METHODS DO YOU USE?

 -Our training is based on proven techniques dating back to the 1890’s.
 We use a combination of Classical and Operant-Conditioning to teach and modify behaviors.
 We believe using all four quadrants of Operant-Conditioning (positive reinforcement, negative reinforcement, positive punishment, and negative punishment) are a crucial component to any dogs training.
+The majority of training involves positive reinforcement (this doesnt mean using treats or bribes to accomplish our goals).

 -Integrated with Operant-Conditioning, my preferred method of training is using a clicker to mark desirable behaviors.
 Clickers are cheap, easy-to-use, efficient, and effective.
 I used to purchase them through the local pet supply store, but in 2023, they stopped producing them, so we found a highly durable clicker that beats them all on amazon.